jesseranon/JSetsuko-Bot/README.md

 5. one-bot welcome wagon
 6. "bah god! it's @non-bot-user's entrance music!"

-- config.json - Removed to protect private information.
+config.json - Removed to protect private information.
 Contains the following key-value pair in its json Object that is used for commands:

-"prefix": "!",
+- "prefix": "!",
-"permissions": {"mod-tool": "PERMISSION_FLAG"}
+- "permissions": {"mod-tool": "PERMISSION_FLAG"}
+- guild information - includes roles, channels information

 - users.json - Removed to protect private information.
 Will be used to store information for future moderation commands.